DrBibop/RoR2VRMod/README.md

 ### 2.7.0
 - Railgunner and Void Fiend are now fully VR supported.
+- A new setting has been added to change the two-handed grip snap angle on Railgunner.
 - Added aim stabilisation to improve overall accuracy.
 	- Rotational stabilisation is applied everywhere, but positional stabilisation is also applied when holding two-handed weapons.
 	- The amount of stabilisation can be changed with a new setting.
 - Sprinting and scoping no longer affect the smooth turn speed.
+- The shield generator, plasma shrimp and shaped glass overlay effects on the hands are now smaller and more transparent.
+- Fixed a bug that made the melee swing threshold settings affect only one hand on Loader and Acrid on future runs after changing it.
 - Possibly fixed a bug that prevented some animations from playing.
 - Fixed more bugs spamming errors in the console.